 Now, she’s getting ready to pass on the species torch.
 When the new queens emerge, they go and mate.
 As fall begins, they feed in order to get enough fat to last them through the winter.

 By the time the temperatures drop, each queen will find her own safe space where she will sleep away the chill and emerge in spring.

 Honeybees do not hibernate.
 They reduce their outdoor activities as fall gives way to winter, but they are still conscious in the hive, moving and eating until the weather allows them to leave the safety of their nests.
-This is why they need to store honey.
+This is why they need to store whatever type of honey.

 Unlike bumble bees that store the food they need inside their exoskeletons, honey bees build a pantry and use the stores to sustain the entire colony throughout the winter.